-Queries resulted in a successful answer.
-This means the query which returns a NOERROR response with at QrySuccess least one answer RR.
+QrySuccess Queries resulted in a successful answer.
+This means the query which returns a NOERROR response with at least one answer RR.
 This corresponds to the success counter of previous versions of BIND 9.
-Queries resulted in authoritative answer.
-QryAuthAns Queries resulted in non authoritative answer.
-SNaAns QryNoauthAns Queries resulted in referral answer.
-This corresponds QryReferral to the referral counter of previous versions of BIND 9.
-Queries resulted in NOERROR responses with no data.
-This corresponds to the nxrrset counter of QryNxrrset previous versions of BIND 9.
-Queries resulted in SERVFAIL.
-OrvSERVFAIL SFail Queries resulted in FORMERR.
-QryFORMERR SFErr Queries resulted in NXDOMAIN.
-This corresponds to QryNXDOMAIN SNXD the nxdomain counter of previous versions of BIND 9.
-Queries which caused the server to perform recursion in order to find the final answer.
-This corresponds to QryRecursion RFwdQ the recursion counter of previous versions of BIND 9.
-Queries which the server attempted to recurse but discovered an existing query with the same IP address, port, query ID, name, type and class already being QryDuplicate RDupQ processed.
+QryAuthAns Queries resulted in authoritative answer.
+QryNoauthAns SNaAns Queries resulted in non authoritative answer.
+QryReferral Queries resulted in referral answer.
+This corresponds to the referral counter of previous versions of BIND 9.
+QryNxrrset Queries resulted in NOERROR responses with no data.
+This corresponds to the nxrrset counter of previous versions of BIND 9.
+QrySERVFAIL SFail Queries resulted in SERVFAIL.
+QryFORMERR SFErr Queries resulted in FORMERR.
+QryNXDOMAIN SNXD Queries resulted in NXDOMAIN.
+This corresponds to the nxdomain counter of previous versions of BIND 9.
+QryRecursion RFwdQ Queries which caused the server to perform recursion in order to find the final answer.
+This corresponds to the recursion counter of previous versions of BIND 9.
+QryDuplicate RDupQ Queries which the server attempted to recurse but discovered an existing query with the same IP address, port, query ID, name, type and class already being processed.
 This corresponds to the duplicate counter of previous versions of BIND 9.
-Recursive queries for which the server discovered an excessive number of existing recursive queries for the same name, type and class and were subsequently dropped.
-This is the number of dropped queries due to the reason explained with the clients-per-query and QryDropped max-clients-per-query options (see the description about clients-per-query.)
+QryDropped Recursive queries for which the server discovered an excessive number of existing recursive queries for the same name, type and class and were subsequently dropped.
+This is the number of dropped queries due to the reason explained with the clients-per-query and max-clients-per-query options (see the description about clients-per-query .)
 This corresponds to the dropped counter of previous versions of BIND 9.

-Other query failures.
+QryFailure Other query failures.
 This corresponds to the failure counter of previous versions of BIND 9.
-Note: this counter is provided mainly for backward interest in practice.

-QryFailure compatibility with the previous versions.
-Normally a more fine-grained counters such as AuthQryRej and

-RecQryRej that would also fall into this counter are provided, and so this counter would not be of much
+Note: this counter is provided mainly for backward compatibility with the previous versions.
+Normally a more fine-grained counters such as AuthQryRej and RecQryRej that would also fall into this counter are provided, and so this counter would not be of much interest in practice.
+QryNXRedir Queries resulted in NXDOMAIN that were redirected.
+QryNXRedirRLookup Queries resulted in NXDOMAIN that were redirected and resulted in a successful remote lookup.
 XfrReqDone Requested zone transfers completed.
 UpdateReqFwd Update requests forwarded.
 UpdateRespFwd Update responses forwarded.
 UpdateFwdFail Dynamic update forward failed.
 UpdateDone Dynamic updates completed.
 UpdateFail Dynamic updates failed.
 UpdateBadPrereq Dynamic updates rejected due to prerequisite failure.
 RateDropped Responses dropped by rate limits.
 RateSlipped Responses truncated by rate limits.
 RPZRewrites Response policy zone rewrites.